xoolive/traffic/readme.md

 traffic opensky 2018-01-01T06:00 -s 2018-01-01T08:00 -b Andorra -o andorra.pkl
 ```

-You may quickly inspect the contents of the file:
+You may inspect the contents of the file:

 ```
 $ traffic show andorra.pkl